 Element #2 – Causation

 You must be able to show that your injuries were caused by this accident.
-For example, in order to be compensated for a ruptured disc in your lower back, you will need strong evidence that this injury resulted from your collision and not from an accident at home or at work.
+For example, in order to be compensated for a herniated disc in your lower back, you will need strong evidence that this injury resulted from your collision and not from an accident at home or at work.
 A doctor’s medical opinion may be required to resolve this issue.

 Element #3 – Damages